 Travel venues in the United States, Canada, and the United Kingdom have included the Barbican Centre; Studio Museum in Harlem; the Museum of Contemporary Art; the International Center of Photography; the Andy Warhol Museum; the Santa Monica Museum; the Addison Gallery of American Art; the Art Museum and Pacific Film Archive; University of California, Berkeley; the Chicago Cultural Center; The Contemporary Art Center, Cincinnati; Mount Saint Vincent University; the Cleveland Center for Contemporary Art; and the Contemporary Art Museum at the University of South Florida.

-Currently traveling exhibitions include:
+Upcoming traveling exhibitions include: